 Individual macros are stored in subroutines and these subroutines begin with the keyword SUB.
 The end of a subroutine is indicated by the words END SUB.
 The code starts by defining the subroutine named Main, which is empty and does nothing.
 The next subroutine, EnterMyName, contains the generated code for your macro.

+Note